Minimalist Fashion Project

 Eating at a restaurant with a 24 page menu can be overwhelming.
 The choosing becomes more important than the dining.
 Having too much to choose from is not always a blessing.
 Imagine never looking at a fully stuffed closet and thinking “I have nothing to wear” again.
 What if you knew exactly what you were going to wear every day?

-With inspiration from the minimalist fashion projects above, I have decided to start one of my own that I hope can be long lasting for me and you, if you are interested.
+I have decided to start a minimalist fashion project that I hope can be long lasting for all of us, if you are interested.

 You are invited to Project 333